Grower Notes and Pest News

-Host plants affected: While Bagrada bugs are known to feed on a variety of host plants in addition to their preferred cruciferous hosts, serious damage to barley, corn, pepper, potato, tomato, and sunflower was recently reported by growers or gardeners.
+Host plants affected: While Bagrada bugs are known to feed on a variety of host plants in addition to their preferred cruciferous hosts, serious damage to barley, carrot, corn, pepper, potato, tomato, and sunflower was recently reported by growers or gardeners.
 In a previous study where multiple food sources were offered, Bagrada bugs did not feed on tomatoes.
 They were also found on strawberries and reported to be present on other hosts, but damage has not been confirmed.
 Bagrada bugs might have been present on these plants as they move around in search of suitable food sources.

 Backyard corn damaged by Bagrada bugs.
 (Photo by Larry Adcock, Arroyo Grande)